Skip to content

 When should I talk to a doctor or therapist about mindful sex?

-• Ongoing distress, trauma responses, or relationship conflict triggered by mindful sex.
+• Persistent distress, trauma reactions, or relationship conflict linked to mindful sex.

 Can mindful sex help with sexual dysfunction?